 Texas Public Educational Grant (TPEG)

 TPEG is a state program available if you're an eligible student in credit classes to help you meet your financial need.
 Generally awarded to early applicants.
 Credit TPEG award amounts range from $200 to $1,300 per semester.
 Continuing education TPEG funding is available if you're an eligible continuing education students with demonstrated need who enrolls in state-funded classes.
 Continuing education TPEG awards can be used for tuition only and are generally $300 per quarter.
-To obtain a continuing education financial aid application, please visit your campus Community & Industry Education Services office.
+To obtain a continuing education financial aid application, please visit your campus Community Education & Engagement office.

 Texas Educational Opportunity Grant (TEOG)